activedecay/show/shows/show.md

 # the subtle epiphany
 . style body
-get them to
+Get them to say
-say "that's right"
+"that's right"
 by summarizing
 their situation
 from how they see it